Improving technician performance is key for workshop managers to improve efficiency.

-You may think that fuel is a fleet’s highest single expense but ask any workshop manager and they’ll probably tell you otherwise.
-They will nod in agreement towards technicians and other personnel topping their budget costs.
+You may think that fuel is your highest single fleet expense, but ask any workshop manager and they’ll probably tell you otherwise.
+Often technicians and other personnel top their budget costs.

-Within fleet workshops, your people may generate the biggest overall cost line, but they are the most valuable resource at a manager’s disposal.
+Within fleet workshops, your people may generate the biggest overall cost line, but they are the most valuable resource at a manager’s disposal too.
 Their performance is an essential element in creating an efficient, productive and cost-effective operation.

 So, how can you improve a technician’s performance to improve workshop efficiency?

-Here are four ways that workshop can achieve this.
+Here are four ways that workshop managers can achieve this.

 1. Having the right people

-Experienced and knowledgeable technicians are in a much better position to perform efficiently and productively.
-Whist recruiting qualified technicians remains an ongoing challenge for fleets, extra effort to attract the right people pays dividends in higher shop throughput, fewer repeat repairs and reduced asset downtime and maintenance costs.
+It sounds obvious doesn’t it?
+But having experienced and knowledgeable technicians puts your workshop in a much better position to perform efficiently and productively.
+Whilst recruiting qualified technicians remains an ongoing challenge for businesses, we think that putting extra effort in to attract the right people pays dividends in higher shop throughput, fewer repeat repairs and reduced asset downtime and maintenance costs.

-Ongoing technician training is also a worthwhile investment and one that pays off through overall better performance.
-Keeping technicians up to date on new asset and shop technologies provides the education they need to effectively service and repair increasingly more complex equipment.
-Readily available training programs offered by vehicle, component, tool and equipment suppliers can yield significant long-term benefits for any workshop and are a competitive advantage when it comes to attracting the best value technicians.
+We also believe that on-going training is a worthwhile investment and one that pays off through overall better performance.
+Take advantage of readily available training programs offered by vehicle, component, tool and equipment suppliers as these can yield significant long-term benefits for any workshop.

 2. Outfitting workshops for success

-It is surprising how much the working conditions such as poor lighting quality and ineffective climate control systems can have on loss of productivity.
-It’s also a concern for the health and wellness issues for your staff and can have an effect them wanting to remain in employment with your business.
+- It is surprising how much working conditions such aspoor lighting quality and ineffective climate control systems can have on loss of productivity.
+It’s also a concern for the health and wellness issues for your staff and can have an effect on them wanting to remain in employment with your business.

 3. Plan and schedule workshop activity effectively

 Plan the work and work the plan, as the old saying goes, applies directly to achieving technician performance goals.
-When technicians are using their time effectively – by turning wrenches and not wasting time on unproductive chores – assets are back in service as quickly as possible, keeping downtime costs low and customers satisfied.
+When your technicians are using their time effectively – by turning wrenches and not wasting time on unproductive chores – assets are back in service as quickly as possible, keeping downtime costs low.

 Effective scheduling of equipment and services all play a role in improving technician performance.
-An obvious and logical place to start is with a solid staffing plan – one that considers technician availability based on projected workloads and fleet maintenance needs.
-Flexibility is also key to minimizing disruptions caused by sick days, holidays and other absences in addition to seasonal issues, planned campaigns and recalls.
+An obvious and logical place to start is with a solid staffing plan – one that considers technician availability based on projected workloads and maintenance needs.

-Workshop management software is an important tool in their ability to continually improve technician performance.
-With these solutions, workshop managers can more effectively manage shops and their personnel.
+We believe that workshop management software is an important tool in the ability to continually improve technician performance.
+With these solutions, you can more effectively manage shops and personnel.

-By serving as a central location for technicians to manage and complete daily tasks, the tool includes time sheets, service and inspection documents and workshop audits.
-It then turns management information into real-time actionable data relating to performance and productivity of staff and resource utilization.
+Serving as a central location for technicians to manage and complete daily tasks, the tool includes time sheets, service and inspection documents and workshop audits.
+It then turns management information into real-time actionable data relating to performance and productivity of staff and resource utilisation.